system76/docs/content/use-vpn-software.md

 Now click the **Install** button to install <u>ProtonVPN</u> using <u>Eddy</u>.
 Once that is down close the <u>Eddy</u> window.

-### Install the package

-Open a <u>Terminal</u> window to install the actual package as the .deb file that we installed added the repository so that our system knows where to find the real <u>ProtonVPN</u> package.

 On **Pop!_OS**:

 Press <kbd><font-awesome-icon :icon="['fab', 'pop-os']"></font-awesome-icon></kbd>+<kbd>t</kbd> on your keyboard.
 A Terminal window should open.